webdev-dave/nextjs-e-commerce-website/README.md

 ## Todo

 - Deploy online (both app and db)
+- Get user uploaded images and files to work on netlify
 - Figure our how to backup data in NeonDB
 - Allow uploading multiple product images per product (need to change how db handles product photos. currently only expects 1)
 - Create an Admin Logout button (& auto logout after 1 hour of no browser activity)